 If you are not able to negotiate a favorable settlement, then you will need to take your case to court.
 Assuming your case does not settle during the trial (as often happens), then your case will go to the verdict.
 This is the final outcome of your case as determined by a judge or jury (although, depending on the outcome, you or the insurance company may choose to file an appeal).

-Discuss Your Case with a Rock Hill, SC Car Accident Attorney for Free
+Discuss Your Case with a Rock Hill, SC Auto Accident Attorney for Free

 Have you been seriously injured in a car accident in South Carolina?
-If so, one of our car accident attorneys would be happy to speak with you about your legal rights.
+If so, one of our Rock Hill, SC auto accident attorneys would be happy to speak with you about your legal rights.
 To discuss your insurance claim with one of our Rock Hill, SC car accident lawyers in confidence, call 803-327-1103 or request a free consultation online now.